 Hardscaping is Important

-Hardscaping is what takes garden design to the next level.
+Hardscaping is what takes a garden design to the next level.
 Pathways are a great place to start as their material, shape, and width can all be used to create a mood.
 Wide, straight paths of concrete encourage leisurely strolls, while narrow, meandering gravel pathways flanked by tall flowers and shrubs have an almost secret feel to them.
 You can even use pebbles to create a mosaic that turns your path into a functional piece of art.

 Other hardscaping elements include wooden decks and gazebos to gather friends and family; strategically placed benches to give lovers a spot to canoodle; and boulders, water features, and stone retaining walls to convey a feeling of being a touch closer to nature.
-Whatever you choose for hardscaping, be sure they are proportionate to the space available — otherwise they’ll draw focus (and not the good kind).
+Whatever you choose for hardscaping, be sure they are proportionate to the space available — otherwise, they’ll draw focus (and not the good kind).

 Work With a Color Scheme